-Loss of EU origin of goods
+Loss of EU origin

-Cancellation of preference statement may be necessary
+Revocation of preference statement possibly necessary

-Solution concept for GENESYS users
+Solution for GENESYS users

 For all users of our preference calculation solution GENESYS to behave correctly with the system and their statements from 01 January 2021, we have developed a Brexit wizard with version 126.96.36.199, which automatically performs the necessary steps for customers:

-- Address data adjusted accordingly,
+- Cleaned up address data accordingly,

 - adjusted the validity of supplier declarations accordingly and deactivated their extension if necessary,